-Report the number of copies mailed to each 3-digit ZIP Code area at applicable zone prices using one of the following formats:
+Report the number of copies mailed to each 3-digit ZIP Code area at zone prices using one of the following formats:

 - a.
-Report copies by 3-digit ZIP Code, listed in ascending numeric order, for all ZIP Codes in the mailing.
-The listing must include the following columns: 3-digit ZIP Code, zone, and number of copies (for the zone).
+Report copies by 3-digit ZIP Code, in ascending numeric order, for all ZIP Codes in the mailing.
+The listing must include these columns: 3-digit ZIP Code, zone, and number of copies.
 Include a summary of the number of copies at each zone price at the end of the report.
-A 3-digit ZIP Code may appear more than once if there are copies at different zone prices for that ZIP Code (for example, In-County and Outside-County price copies within the same 3-digit ZIP Code area). - b.
-Report copies by zone (In-County DDU, In-County others, Outside-County DDU, Outside-County DSCF, and Outside-County DADC) and by 3-digit ZIP Code, listed in ascending numeric order, for each zone.
-For each zone, the listing must include the following columns: 3-digit ZIP Code and number of copies (for each zone) in the mailing.
+A 3-digit ZIP Code may appear more than once if there are copies at different zone prices for that ZIP Code (for example, In-County and Outside-County copies). - b.
+Report copies by zone (In-County DDU, In-County others, Outside-County DDU, Outside-County DSCF, and Outside-County DADC) and by 3-digit ZIP Code, in ascending numeric order, for each zone.
+For each zone, the listing must include these columns: 3-digit ZIP Code and number of copies in the mailing.
 Include a summary of the total number of copies for each zone at the end of each zone listing.
-A 3-digit ZIP Code may appear under more than one zone if there are copies at different zone prices for that ZIP Code (for example, In-County and Outside-County price copies within the same 3-digit ZIP Code area).
+A 3-digit ZIP Code may appear under more than one zone if there are copies at different zone prices for that ZIP Code.